osuosl/osuosl-pelican/content/donate/sponsors.rst

 :title: Sponsors
 :menu: Donate, Sponsors, 2

-Below are groups who support the Open Source Lab through annual contributions of *$25,000* or more during fiscal year 2018 and 2019.
+Below are groups who supported the Open Source Lab through annual contributions of *$25,000* or more during fiscal years 2018 and 2019.

 .. image:: /images/ibm-logo_small.jpg